MichaelRWolf/wendy-ai/notes-from-google-doc.md

 link in the description to get more information or visit the mysticrevolution.com

 ---
 ✨ ChatGPT said:

-Perfect — that’s exactly what I needed! 🌟
+Perfect — that's exactly what I needed! 🌟

 This is a clean transcript with both voices and minimal noise — ideal for processing.

-Here’s what I’ll do with this specific version:
+Here's what I'll do with this specific version:

 ✅ Trim the intro/outro so the conversation flows from meditation → dialogue → closing meditation.